LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 #### Make the ViewModels DRY

 Remember the DRY principle ("Don't Repeat Yourself")?
-Well, our ViewModels aren't very DRY. `JobFieldsViewModel` and `SearchJobsViewModel` have some repeated code, since the associate views contain related data.
+Well, our ViewModels aren't very DRY. `JobFieldsViewModel` and `SearchJobsViewModel` have some repeated code, since the associated views contain related data.

 Fix this by finding the common code (including potentially repeated code in methods), and placing it in a `BaseViewModel`.
 Then have each of these classes extend `BaseViewModel`.

 ### Sanity Check

-Before submitting, make sure that your application:
+Before submitting, make sure that with your application:

 - You can create a new job from `/Job/New` by entering the name of a job, and selecting employer, location, skill, and position type values from dropdown selects.
 - If you leave off the name of a job, you are presented with the form again, and a message describing the error is presented on the page.